Jiamian-Wang/HSI_baseline/README.md

-# Pure Residual Learning Pickup:  Redefine the Baseline for CASSI Measurement Reconstruction
+# A New Backbone for Hyperspectral Image Reconstruction

 This repository contains the test code and pre-trained models for the arXiv paper "******".